Midwestern creators push for a more nuanced definition of Midwestern art and detail its unique qualities

 But that vision is only a small piece of the Midwest, and modern Midwestern artists have a broader, more diverse perspective on creativity in the heartland and what the Midwest has to offer the national art scene.

-Joni Kinsey, an art history professor at the University of Iowa, suggested that the definition of Midwestern art can include all of its stereotypes and much more.
+Joni Kinsey, a University of Iowa art history professor at the University of Iowa, suggested that the definition of Midwestern art can include all of its stereotypes and much more.

 “All of the stereotypes are part of Midwestern art, and ought to be, because if it didn’t include those things [nostalgia, farms, blue collar work] it wouldn’t be distinctive to this particular region,” Kinsey said.
 “At the same time, there’s a huge array of diversity.
 Here on [the UI] campus, we have artists that work in all kinds of media and styles and have international careers, and how are we to say they’re not Midwestern?”